Wheeler Heights: Native plants and trees

 Native Gums, looking North over Jamison Park to Narrabeen lagoon.

 Warringah is home to over 900 native plant species, subspecies, varieties, and forms that can be found from the coastal sand dunes and estuaries to sandstone ridgetops and plateaux.

 Wheeler Heights has dry sclerophyll forests (Shrubby sub formation) 'Shrubby dry sclerophyll forest has typically Australian species such as waratahs, banksias, wattles, pea-flowers, and tea-trees.
 There is a sparse ground cover of sedges and grasses growing on sandy soils that are among the world's least fertile.'

 Infrastructure and development

 Transport

 The main form of transport after private cars is by public transport buses.

-Wheeler Heights is served by the 179 bus route, operated by Keolis Downer Northern Beaches.
-It runs between Warringah Mall and the War Veterans retirement village.
+Wheeler Heights is served by the 179 bus route, operated by Keolis Northern Beaches.
+It runs between Westfield Warringah Mall and the War Veterans retirement village.

 There is no rail transport, the nearest railway station is in Chastwood.

 Schools and churches

 Wheeler Heights has one place of worship, St Rose Catholic Church.